Twins vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Max Scherzer (12-5) will make his 25th start of the season.
+- Jordan Montgomery (8-10) will take to the mound for the Rangers and make his 27th start of the season.

-- In 24 starts this season, he's earned a quality start in 13 of them.

-- In 24 starts, Scherzer has pitched through or past the fifth inning 20 times.
-He has a season average of 5.8 frames per outing.
+- Montgomery will look to finish five or more innings for the ninth start in a row.

-- He has five appearances with no earned runs allowed in 24 chances this season.
+- He has finished five appearances without allowing an earned run in 26 chances this season.

 |Opponent